Non-Hodgkin Lymphoma: Frequently Asked Questions

 |Lymphatic system of the head and neck.

 It helps the body fight disease and sickness.
 The lymphatic system consists of a series of thin tubes and clusters of lymph nodes throughout the body.
 These tubes carry fluid, called lymph, through the lymph nodes and back into the bloodstream.
 This colorless, watery fluid is rich in white blood cells.
 Lymphocytes are the main type of cells.
 They help the body fight off infection.
 A lymph node is about the size of a pea and has large numbers of lymphocytes.
 Groups of lymph nodes are found in the stomach, chest, groin, and neck.
 Some of the body’s internal organs are also part of the lymphatic system.
 These organs include the bone marrow, spleen, thymus, and tonsils.
-Other organs,like parts of the digestive tract, also contain lymph tissue.
+Other organs, such as parts of the digestive tract, also contain lymph tissue.
 Lymphoma can start in any part of the body where there is lymphatic tissue.

 What is the difference between Hodgkin lymphoma and non-Hodgkin lymphoma?